 LinkedIn, which is basically my resume.
 No I don’t have a Word document…

 Instagram, because you may want to know more about my life, admit it, you are curious!
 Yes, there are many cats pictures…

 Pocket, where I share articles I’ve read and found worth sharing.

-An exhaustive list of my previous talks (140+ – note that it’s on my previous site, I didn’t move the list here yet) containing direct links to recording, slides and articles.
+An exhaustive list of my previous talks (160+ talks in more than 20 countries) containing direct links to recording, slides and articles.
 I’ve given online presentations, but also spoke at many offline events like conferences, workshops, panels and user groups in countries like Canada, Greece, USA, Hungary, France, Uruguay, Mexico, India, UK, Czech Republic, Spain, Poland, Ireland, Romania, Japan, Singapore, Australia…

-YouTube, mostly some video interviews with influencers (which is something I enjoy a lot), video podcasts and many recordings of my talks.
+YouTube, mostly some video interviews with influencers and many recordings of my talks.

 I’ve published a book about personal branding for developers at Apress.

 Blog posts I wrote for Make Web Not War, a brand I owned at Microsoft Canada: my focus was everything Open…